CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 -   Error handling is present for data fetching and Firebase operations, often using toast notifications.
 -   The rulebook content provided by the user (shop items, abilities, combat rules) is extensive and implies a long-term goal of creating a very rich and interactive digital companion.
 Much of this is not yet implemented but informs the design of data structures.
 -   The "Investigations" feature has been renamed to "NPC Generator".
 -   Build process uses Firebase App Hosting buildpacks.
 Previous build issues related to dependencies (`firebase`, `@tanstack-query-firebase/react`, `@opentelemetry/exporter-jaeger`) and Next.js Suspense boundaries have been addressed.
+Max update depth error in Hunter's Nexus UI potentially resolved by stabilizing ability state calculation.
 -   The application is intended to be the "OFFICIAL Riddle of the Beast board game companion app."

 This document provides a snapshot of the project's state and context.